int-brain-lab/ibl-changepoint/README.md

 - `psychofun`: simple psychometric function fit (separately for each probability level).
 - `omniscient`: "omniscient" Bayesian observer that knows the true stimulus probability in each block.
 - `changepoint`: change-point Bayesian observer that tracks the stimulus probability from trial to trial.
+- `exponential`: observer that estimates side probability as an exponentially weighted-average of last trials, with Beta prior representing additional prior observations.

 Specific features can be added to the base observer models, separated by subscripts:
 - `_lapse`: adds a probability `lapse_rate` of a random response with equal probability.